vikasrtr/nnLearn/README.md

 At present, following components exist:

  - Simple demonstration for `backpropagation algorithm`
- - A sample experiment to classify digits based on MNIST dataset
+ - A sample experiment to classify digits based on MNIST dataset: `digit_demo.py`

 # Dependencies
  - Python 3+